boabangf/GNN_RL_gene_trajectory_perturbation/README.md

-****Algorithm  1  (METRICS-RMSE, MSE, MAE, R^2 )
+****Algorithm  1  (METRICS-RMSE, MSE, MAE, R^2 )****

+****Timeseries Prediction: NonConvex Case and Strongly Convex CASE-Focus on multistep prediction on expression dataset****

+The proposed ASGDAdam/ASGDAmsgrad optimizers (nonconvex case) are particularly well-suited for step-ahead prediction of cell fate and lineage using single-cell gene expression data.
+These datasets are inherently sparse, with a large fraction of entries consisting of zeros due to gene perturbations, and they exhibit strong variability across temporal or pseudotime trajectories.
+In the context of multistep-ahead prediction, this variability is amplified: early prediction errors can propagate forward, making stability in optimization crucial.

+Traditional optimizers with a fixed base learning rate often struggle in this setting.
+A static learning rate may be too conservative, slowing convergence across many zero-gradient steps, or too aggressive, leading to instability when the model encounters rare but highly informative non-zero updates.
+By contrast, the proposed ASGD-based optimizers dynamically alternate between a cautious learning rate (lr_max) and a more aggressive one (lr_max), enabling them to adjust effectively to the shifting gradient landscape.

+This dual learning rate mechanism enhances the optimizer’s ability to (i) exploit informative non-zero updates to capture critical regulatory signals for predicting future cell states, and (ii) maintain stability across long sequences of sparse, noisy updates where error accumulation is a risk.
+As a result, the method is better aligned with the demands of multistep-ahead cell fate prediction, where capturing both immediate and downstream transitions in gene expression trajectories requires an optimizer that can flexibly adapt to fluctuations in sparsity and variability.

+****High Perturbation Scenario-Under Construction***

-**Tested Cases: MAX_PERTURB: Maximum perturbation 4,5,6,7,8,9,10**
+**Possible Cases: MAX_PERTURB: Maximum perturbation 4,5,6,7,8,9,10**

-In those environments,

-MAX_PERTURB = the maximum number of perturbations allowed per single cell (during training episodes).

-If MAX_PERTURB = 1 : only single-gene perturbations.

-If MAX_PERTURB = 2 : allows double perturbations (pairwise knockouts).

-If MAX_PERTURB = N (where N = total number of genes)
+The proposed ASGDAdam/ASGDAmsgrad optimizers (nonconvex case) are particularly well-suited for step-ahead prediction of cell fate and lineage using single-cell gene expression data.
+These datasets are inherently sparse, with a large fraction of entries consisting of zeros due to gene perturbations, and they exhibit strong variability across temporal or pseudotime trajectories.
+In the context of multistep-ahead prediction, this variability is amplified: early prediction errors can propagate forward, making stability in optimization crucial.

-The proposed ASGDAdam/ASGDAmsgrad optimizers (nonconvex case) are particularly well-suited for training on single-cell gene expression datasets, which are characterized by high sparsity—that is, a large proportion of the data consists of zeros due to gene perturbation.
-In such sparse settings, gradient updates often fluctuate between informative signals (non-zero values) and noise (zeros).
-A fixed base learning rate may either be too aggressive, leading to instability when rare informative signals appear, or too conservative, slowing convergence when the model mostly encounters zeros.
-By dynamically switching between a cautious base learning rate (lr_min) and a more aggressive one (lr_max), the ASGD optimizers adapt more effectively to these shifts.
-This dual learning rate mechanism allows the optimizer to exploit informative non-zero updates when available while avoiding overshooting during the many zero-gradient steps, making the training process more stable and better aligned with the properties of gene expression data.
+Traditional optimizers with a fixed base learning rate often struggle in this setting.
+A static learning rate may be too conservative, slowing convergence across many zero-gradient steps, or too aggressive, leading to instability when the model encounters rare but highly informative non-zero updates.
+By contrast, the proposed ASGD-based optimizers dynamically alternate between a cautious learning rate (lr_max) and a more aggressive one (lr_max), enabling them to adjust effectively to the shifting gradient landscape.

+This dual learning rate mechanism enhances the optimizer’s ability to (i) exploit informative non-zero updates to capture critical regulatory signals for predicting future cell states, and (ii) maintain stability across long sequences of sparse, noisy updates where error accumulation is a risk.
+As a result, the method is better aligned with the demands of multistep-ahead cell fate prediction, where capturing both immediate and downstream transitions in gene expression trajectories requires an optimizer that can flexibly adapt to fluctuations in sparsity and variability.